Subway in Vienna

 The Smart City Vienna framework strategy for 2019-2050 is accompanied by many other concepts and strategies of the city, like the city development plan, a dedicated energy program, or the "Digital Agenda", which is working on Vienna as a capital of digitalization.
 The topics "Smart solutions for the urban habitat of the 21st century" and "Smart production in the city" are also essential elements of the city strategy "Vienna 2030 - Economy & Innovation".

-The latest, recently completed Smart City project is a milestone on the way to a model climate city.
-Vienna's main water treatment plant (ebswien) was converted into an eco-power plant that produces more energy than it actually consumes through the use of modern technologies.
+A flagship project is Vienna's main sewage treatment plant, which has been transformed into an eco-power plant that produces more energy than it actually consumes through the use of modern technologies.
 Thanks to a new sludge treatment plant, the urban wastewaters are now cleaned with energy self-sufficiency, the CO2 emissions reduced by 40,000 tons annually, and clean electricity and clean heat are generated.

 Sustainable cooling